ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 A generic event policy is frequently not enough for a hip hop or rap show.
 Underwriters read this genre's risk profile differently, weighing the artist's profile and draw, the venue's security protocols, the crowd capacity, the alcohol service structure, the venue's prior incident history, and whether the lineup includes nationally touring or high-profile performers.

-Kelly Insurance Group has placed event coverage for the live music space for decades, with access to the specialty entertainment markets that understand this genre and write it regularly.
+Kelly Insurance Group has placed event coverage for the live music space for years, with access to the specialty entertainment markets that understand this genre and write it regularly.
 We don't reflexively decline hip hop events.
 We quote them, place them, and service them.

 WHY HIP HOP EVENTS NEED SPECIALTY COVERAGE: Standard event carriers sometimes decline hip hop and rap concerts on genre alone — without ever evaluating the actual risk of the specific show.
 That leaves a dangerous gap for promoters, venues, and artists who assume they're covered when they aren't.
 KIG works with specialty entertainment markets that underwrite these events on their real merits, not on category stereotypes.